mrmeep321/EZBuild/README.md

 Animated characters and objects
 Rebuilt physics support for mass/gravity relationships to be used for dynamic systems created with NewHorizons like binary stars

-Documentation is coming very soon.
+Documentation is coming very soon, I swear.
 I'm really tired.